 Then you need to give it a good descaling periodically to remove the calcium deposits.
-But don’t buy solution, make your own!
+But don’t buy a solution, make your own!

-There are many solutions to descale a coffee machine – most of them are either too expensive or contain dangerous chemicals like sodium hydroxide and sodium hypochlorite.
+There are many solutions to descale a coffee machine – most of them are too expensive or contain dangerous chemicals like sodium hydroxide and sodium hypochlorite.

-Follow this article for useful tips on how to make your own descaling solution.
+Follow this article for valuable tips on how to make your descaling solution.
 This homemade formula includes the natural ingredients calcium hydroxide, citric acid, and baking soda.

 What does it mean to descale a coffee maker?

-This is a result of the process of heating water and its natural minerals.
-This process is called “limescale” and, in order not to have it develop into a problem you should perform descaling regularly.
+Well, all the water that passes through our coffee machine collects deposits.
+It is a result of the process of heating water and its natural minerals.
+This process is called “limescale”, and, in order not to have it develop into a problem, you should perform descaling regularly.